Kotlin/KEEP/proposals/jvm-field-annotation-in-interface-companion.md

 }
 ```

+NB: field is removed from companion class to interface one (so adding or removing `@JvmField` annotation is binary incompatible change

 ## Open questions

-Maybe weak additional condition ("all companion properties are 'public final val' annotated with '@JvmField'")
+Maybe weak additional condition ("all companion properties are `public final val` annotated with `@JvmField`")
-to allow use 'const' properties withing '@JvmField' ones.
+to allow use `const` properties withing `@JvmField` ones.
-In such case 'const' properties should also be moved to interface
+In such case `const` properties should also be moved to interface
-(NB: now additional declaration copy is created in interface for 'const' property in companion)
+(NB: now additional declaration copy is created in interface for `const` property in companion)

 ## Related issues